 Over the course of his decades-long career, Lari Pittman (b.
 1952, Los Angeles, CA, lives and works in Los Angeles, CA) has developed a unique visual aesthetic that has established him as one of the most significant painters of his generation.
 Pittman’s signature, densely-layered painting style includes a lexicon of signs and symbols (such as bells, eggs, animals, and ropes), a compilation of varied painting techniques, and a clear homage to the handmade, craft, and the decorative.
 Pittman creates complex compositions that mediate the tension between color, text, and imagery; landscape and decoration; and chaos and order with remarkable dexterity and often on a large scale, and the artist has an innate ability to create compositions in which each element within a painting is given equal space and significance.

-Pittman’s work is in numerous public and private collections, including the Akron Museum of Art, Akron, OH; Albright-Knox Art Gallery, Buffalo, NY; Amore Pacific Museum of Art, Seoul, South Korea; Art Institute of Chicago, Chicago, IL; The Broad, Los Angeles, CA; Carnegie Institute of Art, Pittsburgh, PA; Fondazione Sandretto Re Rebaudengo, Torino, Italy; Sammlung Goetz, Munich, Germany; Hammer Museum, Los Angeles, CA; Harvard Art Museums, Cambridge, MA; Los Angeles County Museum of Art (LACMA), Los Angeles, CA; Marciano Art Foundation, Los Angeles, CA; Museum of Contemporary Art Chicago, Chicago, IL; Museum of Contemporary Art, Los Angeles, CA; Museum of Contemporary Art, Monterrey, Mexico; The Museum of Modern Art, New York, NY; National Gallery of Art, Washington, D.C.; Palm Springs Art Museum, Palm Springs, CA; Peter Norton Family Foundation, Santa Monica, CA; Phoenix Museum of Art, Phoenix, AZ; Rhode Island School of Design Museum, Providence, RI; Rose Art Museum, Brandeis University, Waltham, MA; San Francisco Museum of Modern Art (SFMOMA), San Francisco, CA; Santa Barbara Museum of Art, Santa Barbara, CA; Sheldon Memorial Art Gallery, Lincoln, NE; Tang Teaching Museum and Art Gallery, Skidmore College, Saratoga Springs, NY; Weatherspoon Art Museum, The University of North Carolina, Greensboro, NC; Whitney Museum of American Art, New York, NY; Yale University Art Gallery, New Haven, CT.
+Pittman’s work is in numerous public and private collections, including the Akron Museum of Art, Akron, OH; Albright-Knox Art Gallery, Buffalo, NY; Amore Pacific Museum of Art, Seoul, South Korea; Art Institute of Chicago, Chicago, IL; The Broad, Los Angeles, CA; Carnegie Museum of Art, Pittsburgh, PA; Fondazione Sandretto Re Rebaudengo, Torino, Italy; Hammer Museum, Los Angeles, CA; Harvard Art Museums, Cambridge, MA; Los Angeles County Museum of Art (LACMA), Los Angeles, CA; Marciano Art Foundation, Los Angeles, CA; Museum of Contemporary Art Chicago, Chicago, IL; Museum of Contemporary Art, Los Angeles, CA; Museum of Contemporary Art, Monterrey, Mexico; The Museum of Modern Art, New York, NY; National Gallery of Art, Washington, D.C.; Newport Harbor Art Museum, Newport Beach, CA; Orange County Museum of Art, Newport Beach, CA; Palm Springs Art Museum, Palm Springs, CA; Peter Norton Family Foundation, Santa Monica, CA; Phoenix Museum of Art, Phoenix, AZ; Rhode Island School of Design Museum, Providence, RI; Rose Art Museum, Brandeis University, Waltham, MA; Sammlung Goetz, Munich, Germany; San Francisco Museum of Modern Art (SFMOMA), San Francisco, CA; Santa Barbara Museum of Art, Santa Barbara, CA; Sheldon Museum of Art, Lincoln, NE; Tang Teaching Museum and Art Gallery, Skidmore College, Saratoga Springs, NY; Weatherspoon Art Museum, The University of North Carolina, Greensboro, NC; Whitney Museum of American Art, New York, NY; Yale University Art Gallery, New Haven, CT; and Zabludowicz Collection, London, United Kingdom.

 Artist portrait by William Jess Laird